 - Slowly pour the melted chocolate and butter mixture into the egg mixture while continuously whisking.
 You should add the chocolate in a thin slow stream.
 Once all the chocolate has been incorporated, give the mixture another couple of whisks.

-- Once the cookie dough has chilled, scoop cookies on it using a large tablespoon or ice cream scoop.
+- Once the cookie dough has chilled, scoop cookies on it using a tablespoon or ice cream scoop.
 These will help you get evenly-sized cookies.
 Leave about 2 inches between each cookie.

-- While the cookies are still hot, add a sprinkle of salt and some extra zest.
-And your perfect homemade brownie cookies are ready!
+- While the cookies are still warm, add a sprinkle of sea salt and some extra orange zest.
+And your perfect homemade orange chocolate cookies are ready!

-About The Baking Duration of Chocolate Fudge Cookies
+About The Baking Duration

-After some years of cookie baking experience, I can say that the key to soft and chewy cookies is the baking duration.
+After some years of cookie baking experience, we can say that the key to soft and fudgy cookies is the baking duration.
 Don’t bake these cookies more than 8-10 minutes.
 They will still look uncooked in the middle when you remove them from oven, but they will continue to cook when they are cooling on a wire rack.
 Don’t leave them on the baking sheet!
 You need to transfer these onto a cooling wire rack right after you remove them from oven.

 Why Did My Cookies Turn Out Hard?

-There are a couple of reasons why your chocolate brownie cookies might have turned out hard.
+There are a couple of reasons why your chocolate cookies might have turned out hard.
 The most probable reason would be that they were baked too long.